 While working as a young reporter in the Quad-Cities, Cheri met a rookie cop named Gerry Bustos who she fell in love with and married.
 They raised three sons together in East Moline, in the same house where they still live today.

 Throughout her career in journalism, Cheri used her pen to help her community.
 She uncovered numerous stories of corruption and greed in government, winning awards for her work on behalf of the public interest.

 Cheri eventually left journalism to work for one of the nation’s largest nondenominational, non-profit health care systems.
 Here, she helped the disadvantaged navigate the health care system and worked to improve the quality of health care available to area families.

-Cheri has long been active in her community, serving on numerous nonprofit boards and as the President of the Women’s Connection, one of Illinois’ largest women’s organizations.
+Cheri has long been active in her community and served on numerous nonprofit boards and as the President of the Women’s Connection, one of Illinois’ largest women’s organizations.
 In 2007, Cheri’s commitment to public service and desire to further give back to the community led her to run for local office.

 Cheri was elected to serve on the City Council in East Moline for two terms and made her top priority economic development.
 She ran for Congress in 2012 to continue to focus on building a stronger economy and middle class.